dandaka/me-thepillar/README.md

 node createAuthors.js '["Liza Benesh", "Rina Sokolova"]'`
 ```

+or just copy-paste current author's folder and edit it.

 You can find scheme of author data in `./src/content/config.ts`

 Example of author's JSON file: